Sadiqi Beg: Painting

 Several pieces attributed to Sadiqi Beg survive in modern museums and private collections, and his work is often characterized by its unique colors, distinct contours, and stiff subjects.
 Many of his most famous illustrations were created while working in the royal court, and he supervised the creation of several important royal volumes.
 Prior to Shah Isma’il II’s rule, he contributed a single painting to a copy of Asadi’s Garshāspnāma commissioned by the Safavid ruler Tahmasp.
 Following this piece, he would go on to illustrate additional royal manuscripts for later rulers.

 He heavily contributed to Shah Isma’il II’s Shānāma, and he is credited as the creator of seven of its surviving paintings.
 Similarly, he painted three pieces for a major Shānāma commissioned by Shah Abbas I. This copy partially survives in the Chester Beatty Library in Dublin, although it remains incomplete and is missing several pages.
-In addition to his manuscript illustrations, Safavid historian Iskandar Beg Munshi credits Sadiqi Beg with all of the drawing and many of the paintings in Qazwin’s royal palace and the assembly hall in Čhehel Sotūn.
+In addition to his manuscript illustrations, Safavid historian Iskandar Beg Munshi credits Sadiqi Beg with all of the drawing and many of the paintings in Qazvin’s royal palace and the assembly hall in Čhehel Sotūn.